LiminLi-xjtu/MMOSurv/README.md

 # Data and Preprocessing

 The TCGA dataset are publicly available and can be obtained from: https://www.cancer.gov/ccg/research /genome-sequencing/tcga.
-We put raw data (gene/microRNA expression data and clinical data) of cancer patients in the Data_preprocessing/Origin_Data directory .
+We put raw data (gene/microRNA expression data and clinical data) of some cancer patients in the Data_preprocessing/Origin_Data directory .

 #### cd MMOSurv/Data_preprocessing